kenjdavidson/kenjdavidson.github.io/content/writing/2021-03-23---playing-around-with-strapi/index.md

 - Users should be able to send their location (or a location)
 - ...do stuff...
-- Users get back a list of facilities within a raduis of that location
+- Users get back a list of Courses within a raduis of that location

 Pretty simple right!!